Fired. Discontinued. Let go. Dehired. Right-sized.

 What If I’m Part of a “Mass Layoff”

 You may receive advance notice of your job loss if you are part of a “mass layoff” event, defined as layoffs that involve at least 50 employees from a single company within a five-week period.
-In April 2013, there were 1,199 mass layoff actions that affected 116,849 workers, according to the Bureau of Labor Statistics.
+According to the Bureau of Labor Statistics, in April 2013, there were 1,199 mass layoff actions that affected 116,849 workers.

 The Worker Adjustment and Retraining Notification (WARN) Act applies to employers with 100 or more employees.
 WARN requires employers to provide 60 days notice in advance of plant closings and/or mass layoffs (unless the layoff resulted from the closure of a faltering company, unforeseeable business circumstances, or a natural disaster).